Holter Monitor in Cats

 A Holter monitor is typically used for patients with a history of syncope (fainting) or if your veterinarian detected abnormal or irregular heartbeats during a clinical examination of your cat.
 Some of the uses include:

-• determine heart rate variability during normal activity, exercise, and rest or sleep
+- determine heart rate variability during normal activity, exercise, rest, or sleep

-• diagnose the type of arrhythmia (abnormal or irregular heartbeats or rhythm) in order to determine the correct treatment
+- diagnose the type of arrhythmia (abnormal or irregular heartbeat or rhythm) to determine the correct treatment

 How does my cat wear a Holter monitor?

-The Holter monitor used for cats consists of a special vest containing the monitor attached to several ECG lead wires.
-It is very unobtrusive, and most cats ignore its presence very quickly.
-Your cat will most likely have several areas of fur shaved to attach the ECG leads to the skin.
+The Holter monitor used for cats consists of a special vest, which contains the monitor, attached to several ECG lead wires.
+It is unobtrusive and most cats ignore its presence very quickly.
+Your cat will likely have several areas of fur shaved to attach the ECG leads to the skin.

-If your cat requires the use of a Holter monitor, your veterinarian will give you specific instructions on its use.
-This relatively simple but highly effective device has saved countless human and animal lives since first introduced almost seventy years ago.
+If your cat requires a Holter monitor, your veterinarian will give you specific instructions on its use.
+This relatively simple but highly effective device has saved countless human and animal lives since it was first introduced almost 70 years ago.